codemanas/cm-blocks-docs/docs/countdown.md

 #### Countdown Dimensions
 ![CM  Countdown Dimensions](img/countdown/countdown-dimentions.jpg)

-Countdown dimensions specifies the padding and margin for the countdown.
-Individual side margin and padding also can be added expanding the options.
+The Countdown dimensions includes padding, margin, and separator margin.
+Each of these can be adjusted individually for precise customization.

 #### Border
 ![CM  Countdown border](img/countdown/border.jpg)